-- NEW: The NSA slams the report as "absolutely false"
+- The NSA slams the report as "absolutely false"

 - The Guardian: The UK agency routinely downloads massive communications data